xuxiaowei-io/gitaly/doc/dashboards.md

 ## Sentry

-Errors are tracked in our sentry instance, and due to their sensitive nature only viewable by developers at GitLab at [the error tracking page](https://gitlab.com/gitlab-org/gitaly/error_tracking).
+Errors are tracked in our Sentry instance, and due to their sensitive nature only viewable by developers at GitLab at [the error tracking page](https://gitlab.com/gitlab-org/gitaly/error_tracking).